robertdebock/docker-centos7/README.md

-# docker-cantos
+# docker-centos7
-A regular CentOS installation.
+An update CentOS 7 installation.